Nickwasused/nickwasused.github.io/posts/2022-08-21-raspberry-pi-signal-cli.md

 Finally, we link it to `/usr/local/bin` so we can use the signal-cli:
 `sudo ln -sf /opt/signal-cli-"${VERSION}"/bin/signal-cli /usr/local/bin/`.

-As a last step, we install the required Java version:
+Now we install the required Java version:
 `sudo apt install openjdk-17-jdk`

 ### Info

 If we try to run `signal-cli` now, then it will fail!

-## Building the libsignal_jni.so
+## Replacing the libsignal_jni.so

 To fix the problem, we need to build the "native lib for libsignal".

-### Dependencies

-First, we need to install some dependencies:

-#### apt
-`sudo apt install protobuf-compiler clang libclang-dev cmake make`

-#### rust
-`curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh`

-### Build libsignal
+### Downloading the correct file

+Before starting to download the file, we need to find the matching version code:
+`export LIBVERSION=$(find /opt/signal-cli-"${VERSION}"/lib/ -maxdepth 1 -mindepth 1 -name 'libsignal-client-*' | sed -E 's/\/opt\/signal-cli-[0-9]{1,}.[0-9]{1,}.[0-9]{1,}\/lib\/libsignal-client-*//g' | sed -E 's/.jar//g')`

 Let's create a temporary directory to store files:
-`sudo mkdir /tmp/signal-cli-install && cd /tmp/signal-cli-install`

-Before starting to download the libsingal source-code, we need to find the matching version code:
-`export LIBVERSION=$(find /opt/signal-cli-"${VERSION}"/lib/ -maxdepth 1 -mindepth 1 -name 'libsignal-client-*' | sed -E 's/\/opt\/signal-cli-[0-9]{1,}.[0-9]{1,}.[0-9]{1,}\/lib\/libsignal-client-*//g' | sed -E 's/.jar//g')`

-After that, we download the source code:
-`sudo curl --proto '=https' --tlsv1.2 -o /tmp/signal-cli-install/v"${LIBVERSION}".tar.gz https://github.com/signalapp/libsignal/archive/refs/tags/v"${LIBVERSION}".tar.gz`

-And now we need to unpack the downloaded code:
-`sudo tar xf /tmp/signal-cli-install/v"${LIBVERSION}".tar.gz -C /tmp/signal-cli-install/ && mv libsignal-"${LIBVERSION}" libsignal`

-Change into the java directory of the downloaded code:
-`cd libsignal/java`

-And as a last step, we disable some android stuff as we don\`t want to build for android:
-`sudo sed -i "s/include ':android'//" /tmp/signal-cli-install/libsignal/java/settings.gradle`

-#### 1 GB Ram

-While building libsignal I ran into a problem with the ram usage on the Raspberry Pi 3b, because eventually the 1 GB of ram would be full.
-This would result in a locked up Pi that I had to hard reset.
-We can work around this problem with limiting the CPU usage to 1 Core.
-(I don't know if a 2 GB Raspberry Pi 4 can run all 4 Cores.)

-`sudo sed -i "s/cargo build /cargo build -j ${CORE_COUNT} /" /tmp/signal-cli-install/libsignal/java/build_jni.sh`
+`curl -Lo /tmp/signal-cli-install/libsignal_jni.so "https://gitlab.com/packaging/libsignal-client/-/jobs/artifacts/${LIBVERSION}/raw/libsignal-client/arm64/libsignal_jni.so?job=libsignal-client-arm64"`

-#### Starting the Build
+#### Replacing the file

-We can start the build with:
-`/tmp/signal-cli-install/libsignal/java/build_jni.sh desktop`

 We need to remove the bundled `libsignal_jni.so` from `/opt/signal-cli-${VERSION}/lib/libsignal-client-*.jar`:
 `sudo zip -d /opt/signal-cli-${VERSION}/lib/libsignal-client-*.jar libsignal_jni.so`
 and add our own:
-`sudo zip /opt/signal-cli-${VERSION}/lib/libsignal-client-*.jar /tmp/signal-cli-install/libsignal/target/release/libsignal_jni.so`
+`sudo zip /opt/signal-cli-${VERSION}/lib/libsignal-client-*.jar /tmp/signal-cli-install/libsignal_jni.so`

 As a last step, we remove the temporary files with:
 `sudo rm -r /tmp/signal-cli-install`